 Hiring The Right Attorney To Represent Your Best Interests

-Rosenfeld Injury Lawyers can provide detailed information to individuals affected by the recalled Stryker hip replacement products on the recall statute of limitations and extensions to file a lawsuit.
-Rosenfeld Injury Lawyers is a Chicago-based law firm that represents individuals across the country affected by a defective medical device– including an extensive list of clients with metal-on-metal hip implants.
-As patient advocates, our attorneys can provide information concerning hip complications, treatment options and all available legal options.
+Drug Law Center can provide detailed information to individuals affected by the recalled Stryker hip replacement products on the recall statute of limitations and extensions to file a lawsuit.
+Drug Law Center is a Chicago-based law firm that represents individuals across the country affected by a defective medical device– including an extensive list of clients with metal-on-metal hip implants.
+As patient advocates, our attorneys can provide information concerning hip complications, treatment options, and all available legal options.